What is the PE and Sports Premium?

 Playing sport helps to keep people healthy and is good for communities.
 Playing sport at school or in a local club is also the first step to competition at the highest level, which helps improve our reputation as a sporting nation, and contributes to economic growth.
 We want to get more people playing sport safely from a young age, and help them keep playing sport throughout their life, no matter what their economic or social background.
 2010-to-2015-government-policy-sports-participation

 With this in mind the government has invested £450 million on improving physical education (PE) and sport in primary schools over the three academic years (2013 to 2016).
-Each school will receive £8000 plus an £5 per additional pupil per year to be spent on making additional and sustainable improvements to the quality of PE and sport they offer.
+From September 2018 each school will receive £16,000 plus an additional £10 per pupil per year to be spent on making additional and sustainable improvements to the quality of PE and sport they offer.

 “Schools can choose how they use the funding”

 - hire qualified sports coaches to work with teachers

 - provide existing staff with training or resources to help them teach PE and sport more effectively

 - introduce new sports or activities and encourage more pupils to take up sport

 - support and involve the least active children by running or extending school sports clubs, holiday clubs and Change4Life clubs